How much does it cost to sell a house?

 If the seller has a loan on the property, there is also a reconveyance fee charged by the title company.
-This is a service to ensure their lender shows the ownership transfers property and releases their lien on the property.
+This is a service to make sure their lender shows the ownership transfers property and releases their lien on the property.

 A home warranty can be a buyer cost, a seller cost, or split by both parties.
-If the seller has agreed to provide the buyer a home warranty as part of the initial purchase offer, this charge will appear as a debit to the seller on the final settlement statement and paid as part of the closing.
+If the seller has agreed to pay for a home warranty as part of the initial purchase offer, this charge will appear as a debit to the seller on the final settlement statement and paid as part of the closing.
 This is a negotiated item.

 Contact the Shirley Coomer Group at Keller Williams Realty Sonoran Living

 or Text: 602-770-0643 for more Real Estate Information.